prim011/CPP-Examples/hmac/README.md

     pHash = p;
 	}

 The first one is used in our example here.
-The second one could be used in case we want to define another Hash function for the future, for example one based on Post-Quantum Chryptography (PQC) algorithms.
+The second one could be used in case we want to define another Hash function for the future, for example, one based on Post-Quantum Cryptography (PQC) algorithms.

 ### The Tree fingerprints